 Is this some sort of four-dimensional chess level of trash talk I don't understand?
 Anyways, this all obviously means that Embiid and Davis are coming to play for the Bucks.
 Obviously.

-49ers: He may have started his NBA career with a different numerical team (the Philadelphia 76ers) and may currently play for the Memphis Grizzlies, but Andre Iguodala's favorite team shares the same city as his best team: the Bay Area.
+49ers: He may have started his NBA career with a different numerical team (the Philadelphia 76ers) and may currently play for the Miami Heat, but Andre Iguodala's favorite team shares the same city as his best team: the Bay Area.
 During his days with the Warriors, he was a regular sight on the sidelines – and even in the press booth, helping take over the Niners' social media.

 And while the Houston Rockets' star James Harden was Iguodala's rival in the Western Conference, the two agree on their favorite football team as Harden, an L.A. native, roots for the Niners – whether on social media or on the sidelines of an actual game.